TommyMart/QuizNight_Terminal_App/readme.md

 ### Random Quiz Feature

 The random quiz feature takes the username, passed from the sign in/up to the main menu, to the topic choice through to the random quiz function.
-The function then uses the random package to assign a random integer of 1 to 5, because there are 5 quiz topics, to the variable rand_quiz.
-That variable integar is then passed to quiz topics function and the rand_quiz integer variable is then assigned to topic choice which runs the quiz with the corresponding random integar.
+The function then uses the random package to assign a random integer between 1 and 5, because there are 5 quiz topics, to the variable rand_quiz.
+That variable rand_quiz integar is then passed to quiz topics function and the rand_quiz integer variable is then assigned to topic choice which runs the quiz with the corresponding random integar.
+The quiz topic table is not ran because the rand_quiz does not equal None.

 For example:

-- If the random integer is 1, the topic choice is 1 and the music quiz is ran called.
+- If the random integer is 1, the topic choice is 1 and the music quiz is ran.
-- If the random integer is 4, the topic choice is 4 and the computer science quiz is called.
+- If the random integer is 4, the topic choice is 4 and the computer science quiz is ran.

 For the users quiz score and username to be appended to the list csv file, the username must also be passed through the functions.
 The rand_quiz must also be set to equal None in the quiz topics function so that is the function is called from the main menu, rand_quiz doesn't not impact what quiz is ran.